Home theater

 For convenient operation, we can use "\" to switch Kodi between fullscreen and windowed mode.

 We have already installed IPTV Simple Client through the terminal command.
-So we click Add-ons→My Add-ons→PVR clients to find IPTV Simple Client, then click Configure.
+So we click Add-ons→My Add-ons→PVR clients to find IPTV Simple Client, then click it to configure.

 image-20251211112044821